Ceremony Family

 Unkitawa uses traditional art, culture, and ceremony to assist and support Indigenous communities in South King County, Washington State, and beyond.
 Our founders and supporters are dedicated, results-oriented people who came together to support efforts that protect and heal the Earth for the benefit of all.

-Unkitawa is a 501c3 non-profit formed and operated by all-indigenous staff, senior staff, and board of directors.
+Unkitawa is a 501c3 non-profit formed and operated by All-Indigenous staff, senior staff, and board of directors.

 Our Mission

-Heal and educate indigenous peoples through culture and education.
+Heal and educate Indigenous peoples through culture and education.
 There are many ways of being human on this Earth.
 But no matter where we are from and how we live, life for every being depends on clean air and pure water.

-Unkitawa is a unique organization because we welcome and support indigenous peoples of all tribes, including those not official members of a tribe.
+Unkitawa is a unique organization because we welcome and support Indigenous peoples of all tribes, including those not official members of a tribe.

 Our Vision